 Prior to his conversion, Paul had murdered Christians in his attempt to please the most ardent Pharisees.
 After coming to Christ, his singular ambition was to please Christ.
 How about you?
 If “Jesus paid it all,” does not “all to Him I owe” follow?

 In 2:20, Paul underscores the theological reality that breeds such zealous devotion of a man to his Lord.
 He writes:

 “I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me.”

 Paul saw his old nature as dead.
-He himself, with his selfish ambitions were now no longer a priority; in fact, he reckoned them dead — rather, Christ lived in him!
-Such single-minded devotion to one’s Lord can only stem from one’s adoption of a similar biblical understanding as spelled out here in Galatians.
+He himself, with his selfish ambitions were now no longer a priority; in fact, he reckoned them dead—rather, Christ lived in him!
+Such single minded devotion to our Lord can only stem from our adoption of a similar biblical understanding as spelled out here in Galatians.
 Meditate on this passage.
-What idols in your heart eclipse this singular focus that one need possess in serving the One to whom he owes his very life?
+What idols in your heart eclipse this singular focus that we need possess in serving the One to whom we owe our very life?

 Legalists are self-righteous people who possess pharisaical attitudes.
-Such always stems from a works-based theology of salvation.
-If you want to be in the “A” club you will adhere to the legalist’s extrabiblical standards.
-But legalists are hard to be around and they evidence little joy.
+Such a perspective always stems from a works-based theology of salvation.
+If you want to be in the “A” club, you will adhere to the legalist’s extrabiblical standards.
+But legalists are hard to be around, and they evidence little joy.
 They convey attitudes of spiritual superiority and are often condescending.
-But, if you are saved by the grace of God, it follows that you will extend grace and mercy to others.
+But if you are saved by the grace of God, it follows that you will extend grace and mercy to others.
 Remember 5:1:

 It was for freedom that Christ set us free; therefore keep standing firm and do not be subject again to a yoke of slavery.